 On the Siddha Yoga path, meditation is one of the essential practices.

-Surya Namaskar is one of the elemental sequences of asanas, or postures, in hatha yoga.
-The performance of Surya Namaskar is worship of the deity of the Sun, Surya Devata.
-It comprises twelve postures representing the arc of the sun from sunrise to sunset.
+Surya Namaskar, “salutations to the sun,” is one of the elemental practices in hatha yoga.
+The performance of Surya Namaskar is worship of the deity of the sun, Surya Devata.
+It comprises twelve sequential asanas, “postures,” representing the arc of the sun from sunrise to sunset.
 As practitioners move through these postures, they bring forth within themselves qualities of Surya Devata, such as radiance, flexibility, vitality, and constancy.

 Surya Namaskar is performed by synchronizing the postures with the breath.
 When done with intent and with focused awareness of the connection between the flow of the movements and the power of the breath, practitioners experience the awakened kundalini energy pulsating in every cell of the body.
 Then, it is easy to enter the state of meditation.